scott-mcnulty/darkflow-object-detection/inference/README.md

 ### Using With the Camera Server

+You can also run the camera server on the same computer to test out predicting from images supplied by the camera server.
 After going through the [setup](../camera-server/README.md) run the camera in a new terminal:

 ```sh
 # From ../camera-server/